 Ethiopia Birding Tours

-Ethiopia has 19 endemic and many near-endemic bird species, which make it a particularly important destination for world birders.
-Many of these species occur in the unique Afro-alpine moorlands, where one can expect to find Spot-breasted Lapwing, Blue-winged Goose, Rouget’s Rail, and Ankober Serin, as well as the only known sub-Saharan breeding populations of Golden Eagle, Red-billed Chough, and Ruddy Shelduck.
+Ethiopia has 19 endemic (all of which are possible on our Ethiopia birding tours) and many near-endemic bird species, which make it a particularly important destination for world birders.
+Many of these species occur in the unique Afro-alpine moorlands, where one can expect to find Spot-breasted Lapwing, Blue-winged Goose, Thick-billed Raven, Rouget’s Rail, and Ankober Serin, as well as the only known sub-Saharan breeding populations of Golden Eagle, Red-billed Chough, and Ruddy Shelduck.
 Forest and forest patches support further key bird species such as Abyssinian Woodpecker, Abyssinian Catbird, White-backed Black Tit, and, best of all, Ruspoli’s Turaco.
 The Acacia savanna in the south of the country hosts desirable species such as White-tailed Swallow, Stresemann’s Bushcrow, and Salvadori’s Seedeater.
-Birding in the escarpment to the north of Addis Ababa can produce more top birds, such as Rüppell’s Black Chat, Erlanger’s Lark, White-billed Starling, and Wattled Ibis.
+Birding in the escarpment to the north of Addis Ababa can produce more top birds, such as Rüppell’s Black Chat, Blanford’s Lark, White-billed Starling, and Wattled Ibis.

 Read More About Ethiopia